th-koeln-intia/ip-sprachassistent-team2/docs/pages/wake word engine comparison.md

 # Wake Word Engine

-For our project we need a Wake-Word or Hot Word Engine, which is local and always listens to for the user to start all the other processes.
+For our project we need a Wake-Word or Hot Word Engine, which is local and always listens for the user to start all the other processes.

 ## Criteria